 An important flaw in the theory that neoconservatives dictated policy is that it grossly underestimates George W. Bush.
 Bush was not the front man in someone else's revolution.
-As Daalder and Lindsay rightly argue, Bush may have entered the Oval Office not knowing which general ran Pakistan, but during his time in office 'he was the puppeteer, not the puppet.'
-He actively solicited the counsel of his advisers, and tolerated if not
+As Daalder and Lindsay rightly argue, Bush may have entered the Oval Office not knowing which general ran Pakistan, but during his time in office 'he was the puppeteer, not the puppet.'146 He actively solicited the counsel of his advisers, and tolerated if not encouraged vigorous disagreement among them.147 Bush wrote in his campaign autobiography that he had 'to outline a clear vision and agenda.'
+His belief in the need for clear objectives was hardly surprising for a man whose father's re-election campaign had failed over 'the vision thing.'
+The younger Bush pushed this point further live on CNN in his first major foreign policy address as a candidate: 'Unless a president sets his own priorities, his priorities will be set by others-by adversaries, or the crisis of the moment.'148

-&lt;sup>142 Bush (1999b), op. cit., Governor George W. Bush, 'A Distinctly American Internationalism,' Ronald Reagan Presidential Library.
+142 Bush (1999b), op. cit., Governor George W. Bush, 'A Distinctly American Internationalism,' Ronald Reagan Presidential Library.